Lynnwood Police Blotter: Feb. 15-21, 2026 - My Lynnwood News

 4700 block 196th Street Southwest: Warrant arrest.

-18700 block Highway 99: Fraud, unlawful issuance of bank checks.
-First-degree identity theft.
+18000 block Highway 99: Fraud, unlawful issuance of bank checks, forgery, identity theft in the first degree.

 2600 block 196th Street Southwest: Felony theft.